New: LINE Official Account | Media Guide | download for FREE >>

 Insights >

-April
+April 2024

-April marks the start of the new fiscal year in Japan.
 Many companies launch new products or services to coincide with this.
-It’s a good opportunity to promote new products and services that can help people to start the new year on a positive note.
+It’s a good opportunity to promote new products and services.
+Especially those that can help people start the new year positively.

 It is an opportunity for companies to engage in activities that align with this theme.
 Many retailers organise sales promotions or advertising campaigns.

-The cherry blossom, or sakura in Japanese, is a beloved symbol of spring in Japan.
-And it is a must in every successful marketing calendar.
+And it is a must in every successful 2024 marketing calendar.
 Every year, the arrival of cherry blossoms marks the beginning of a new season.
-It is a time when many people head outside to enjoy the beauty of the pink and white flowers.
-It also creates a unique opportunity for marketers to tap into the sakura fever and create campaigns that resonate with the public.
+It is when many people head outside to enjoy the beauty of the pink and white flowers.
+It allows marketers to connect with the public using the sakura trend to create effective campaigns.

-Another way for companies to take advantage of the sakura season is hosting events or campaigns that are related to cherry blossoms.
-Cherry blossom viewing parties or sakura-themed photography competitions are a common occurrence during this time.
+Another way for companies to take advantage of the sakura season is by hosting events or campaigns that are related to cherry blossoms.
+Cherry blossom viewing parties or sakura-themed photography competitions are common during this time.
 These events can be a great way to create a sense of community and generate positive buzz for a brand.

 Social media campaigns are also a great way to tap into the sakura season.
-Companies can use hashtags related to cherry blossoms and encourage customers to share their own sakura-themed photos or experiences.
+Companies use hashtags related to cherry blossoms and encourage customers to share their sakura-themed photos or experiences.
 This way, brands create a sense of connection with their fanbase.

 Popular keywords: